 An unusual malady called “pine mouth” is literally leaving a bad taste in the mouths of some nut fans.
-While not believed to pose a danger to the health of consumers, the condition can render even the most palatable flavours revolting for up to several weeks.
+While not believed to pose a danger to the health of consumers, the condition can render even the most palatable flavours revolting for weeks.

 A 35-year-old Sydney office administrator, Thea Naghten, was affected early in March after she added a “mountain of pine nuts” to a salad.
 A few days later, she started tasting a strong metallic flavour, known medically as metallogeusia.

 The pine nuts do not taste any different at the time of consumption and not everyone will be affected.

 “I went out for a meal and, I feel very bad about it now, but I actually sent it back thinking there was something wrong with it,” Naghten said.

 “Everything tasted bitter and metallic.
 Then for the next six or seven days everything I ate had that same bitter, metallic taste.”

 Naghten tried to wash the flavour away with water but the bad taste lingered.
 After suspecting the pine nuts could be to blame she read about the condition online and realised she could do little but wait it out.